 They can also help you build internal knowledge around legislation, and arrange training for your procurement team to ensure they purchase goods that align with your policy.

 One thing I’d recommend, regardless of whether you go for a hands-on or hands-off approach, is to dedicate time and energy to cultivating a green culture throughout your business.
 Redesigning processes and implementing policies is important, but so is buy-in from those following them.

 Of course, this is where I subtly drop in Pawprint (a smooth segue, why thank you).
-Our business tool facilitates green thinking and an eco-conscious culture amongst employees and gives businesses data about their carbon impact.
+Our business tool unlocks sustainable thinking and an eco-conscious culture amongst employees, and helps businesses gather data about their carbon impact.

 Business benefits of an e-waste policy:

-- Climate targets can be met faster/better: in an evaluation of the carbon footprint of WEEE management in the UK by Elsevier, it was found that “(r)euse was… the most favourable end-of-life management option in terms of potential climate impact, followed by recycling, with landfill identified as being the least favourable option.”
-Closing the loop on your EEE will contribute to achieving both your internal climate targets as well as wider UK Net Zero ambitions.
-Research from CIEMAP estimates that “improving material use could reduce emissions by nearly 200 MtCO2e from by 2032.”
+Climate targets can be met faster.
+In an evaluation of the carbon footprint of WEEE management in the UK by Elsevier, it was found that '(r)euse was… the most favourable end-of-life management option in terms of potential climate impact, followed by recycling, with landfill identified as being the least favourable option.'
+Closing the loop on your EEE will contribute to achieving both your internal climate targets, as well as wider UK net zeroambitions.
+Research from CIEMAP estimates that 'improving material use could reduce emissions by nearly 200 MtCO2e from by 2032.'
 (Less in, more out.
 Green Alliance, 2018)

 Staying ahead of regulation.
 The government is under pressure from respected institutions like techUK and UNU to introduce tighter regulations around e-waste.
 Implementing a policy now will simply save you time later when it’s no longer an option.
 Plus, you’ll reap the other benefits for longer.